-This term is used by some to describe people whose gender is not exclusively male or female, including those who identify as no gender, as a gender other than male or female, or as more than one gender.
+This term is used by some to describe people whose gender is not exclusively male or female, including those who identify as having no gender, a gender other than male or female, or more than one gender.
 In this report, "non-binary respondents" refers to respondents who said that the term "non-binary/genderqueer" best describes their current gender identity in response to Q. 2.3.